 But to bring things a bit closer to the actual lookbook photos, I quite like how Kiss Me Deadly is pushing their editorial aesthetic.
 For years, all of their photos have been placed in front of a digitally constructed backdrop, but now the brand is experimenting with ultra-luxe, high-end shoots on location and this new, golden venue is the perfect backdrop for their Spring/Summer 2014 collection.
 While the photos may at first bring to mind Marie Antoinette, the shoot is actually based on the story of Julie d'Aubigny (a.k.a.
 Mademoiselle Maupin or La Maupin) who was a 17th century opera singer and swordswoman.
 She was also bisexual and known to wear men's clothes.
 What a perfect inspiration for a brand that calls its fans "Deadlies."

 Regarding fit and size options, KMD has tweaked their swimwear fit a bit; larger sizes now have more space in the bust area.
-The silk styles and printed longline girdles are all upcycled fabrics (i.e. remnants leftover from larger brands) which means they have coordinating items floating around out there somewhere (Rock the Curves did an excellent blog post matching some of KMD’s pieces from last year with the lingerie lines which originally produced the fabric).
-In addition, Kiss Me Deadly has sampled two styles Miss Mandalay, a full bust bra specialist, to coordinate with some of their pieces.
-And for the leopard set…the lingerie is not only made in the UK, the fabric is also made there as well – which is really rare for lingerie fabric sourcing!
+The silk styles and printed longline girdles are all upcycled fabrics (i.e. remnants leftover from larger brands) which means they have coordinating items floating around out there somewhere (Rock the Curves did an excellent blog post matching some of KMD's pieces from last year with the lingerie lines that originally produced the fabric).
+In addition, Kiss Me Deadly has sampled two styles with Miss Mandalay, a full bust bra specialist, to coordinate with some of their pieces.
+And for the leopard set... the lingerie is not only made in the UK, the fabric is also made there as well --- which is really rare for lingerie fabric sourcing!

-As far as availability, that’s a bit up in the air.
+As far as availability, that's a bit up in the air.
 Kiss Me Deadly is a super small brand so their ability to produce future ranges is directly linked to the sales of their current ranges.
-Some of the pieces shown here are in stock, but some are yet to be released…with as yet known release dates.
+Some of the pieces shown here are in stock, but some are yet to be released... with as-yet-unknown release dates.
 But hopefully the things they have in stock now will sell soon so they can make the new pretties!